nrwl/nx-react-workshop/docs/lab18/LAB.md

     # use surge to deploy whatever assets are in dist/apps/store

-    npx surge dist/apps/store https://<chose-some-unique-url-123>.surge.sh --token <your-surge-token>
+    surge dist/apps/store https://<chose-some-unique-url-123>.surge.sh --token <your-surge-token>

     ```

     ⚠️&nbsp;&nbsp;Make sure you chose a **unique value** for your domain above, otherwise
     it will fail as you won't have permission to deploy to an existing one.

     ⚠️&nbsp;&nbsp;You should see surge deploying to your URL - if you click you'll see just the header though, because it doesn't have a server yet to get the games from.
     <br />

+    ```

     ```